-For our Washington customers, the ERM is an accounting method used to track certain differences between Avista Utilities' actual power supply costs, net of wholesale sales and sales of fuel, and the amount included in base retail rates.
-Total net deferred power costs under the ERM were liabilities of \$11.9 million as of December 31, 2021 and \$37.9 million as of December 31, 2020.
-These deferred power cost balances represent amounts due to customers.
+For our Washington customers, the ERM is an accounting method used to track certain differences between actual power supply costs, net of the margin on wholesale sales of energy and fuel, and the amount included in base retail rates.
+Total net deferred power costs under the ERM were an asset of \$30.5 million as of December 31, 2022 and a liability of \$11.9 million as of December 31, 2021.
+The deferred power cost balance as of December 31, 2022 represents amounts due from customers.

-Under the ERM, Avista Utilities absorbs the cost or receives the benefit from the initial amount of power supply costs in excess of or below the level in retail rates, which is referred to as the deadband.
+Under the ERM, we absorb the cost or receive the benefit from the initial amount of power supply costs in excess of or below the level in retail rates, which is referred to as the deadband.
 The annual (calendar year) deadband amount is \$4.0 million.